ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - Art Collection Gallery - Modal Slideshow Development.md

 2. Consider converting from using state to store the current image ID to using query params.
 This will allow linking directly to a given place in the slideshow
 3. Write tests for the gallery route
 4. Consider adding a hover animation to the images in the gallery grid, perhaps showing a slightly zoomed in version
+5. Add keyboard navigation to the modal
+6. Look into tidying up the animations further, currently the exit animation when the modal is closed looks really wonky